What is Cloud Reporting?

 - Fast Implementation

 Cloud reporting applications can be updated, tested, and deployed quickly.
-The process to migrate data and install the software is much more simplified than on-premise reporting software and can lead to a faster return on your investment.
+The process of migrating data and install the software is much more simplified than on-premise reporting software and can lead to a faster return on your investment.

 - Effortless Availability